Secretmud/ObjectSimulation/README.md

 src/3dsim.py - 2D simulation.
 This updates both x and y according to their respective speeds and theta z = f(x, y)

+src/simulation.py - A file that will allow you run alltypes of simulations.
+This will give a greate advantage over having multiple singular files, as you can control the entire program from one runtime.

 src/lib/physics.py - A class that holds the few functions we currently need.
 We could just have them in the respective simulation-files, but it's a lot cleaner doing it this way.

 ## Idea